ucb-ist-drupal/ucberkeley_cas-7/docs/index.md

 at `/admin/config/people/ldap/servers`.
 If this duplicates servers that you previously configured, disable your old entries.

-If you are using UC Berkeley CAS with UCB Environments Configurations, it's important that your LDAP server uses the same "sid" (see the `ldap_servers` table in the database) that is specified in `ucberkeley_cas.features.defaultconfig.inc`.
+If you are using UC Berkeley CAS with UC Berkeley Environments Configurations, it's important that your LDAP server uses the same "sid" (see the `ldap_servers` table in the database) that is specified in `ucberkeley_cas.features.defaultconfig.inc`.